Jananika02/practice_programms/README.md

 14) Find Largest and Smallest Element in an Array
 15) Sum of Array Elements
 16) Check if Array is Sorted
+17) Count Vowels and Consonants in a String